rule57/Align_Git/Align_/README.md

 6. Get screenshots for the app preview on the app store
 7. Optimize the ui of ViewController to be universal -Everything should be easy to get padding on it but i could be very very wrong (NOT MANDATORY)

+1/31/24
+1. SO!
+Heres the current Idea that i like.
+I had an issue where i had to delete an in-progress array, how bout we make that top left area a way to store in progress arrays.